 - The People – They establish security objectives and identify business drivers.

 - The Processes – These determine the security techniques and principles that best suits the business based on a Needs assessment.

 - The Tools – The architectural framework developed to suit business goals and objectives.

-Enshrined in the company policy, these components must work together to protect the organisation’s assets from cyber threats.
-This way, security architectures help the management by ensuring that decision-making is consistent throughout the entire IT sphere.
+Enshrined in the company policy, these components must protect the organisation’s assets from cyber threats.
+This way, security architectures help the management ensure that decision-making is consistent throughout the entire IT sphere.
 The architecture must be strategically designed and implemented in a way that supports business goals.